 While many people associate estate planning with seniors or people with large property holdings, it is also an important way for new families to secure their futures.

-Bouneff, Chally & Koh specializes in estate planning for new families and gay and lesbian couples.
+Bouneff, Chally & Koh specializes in estate planning for new families and LGBTQ+ couples.
 We help you prepare a simple will, which identifies a guardian for your children and plans for distribution of your property if both you and your partner die.
 We prepare a power of attorney to empower you and your partner to make decisions and take actions on each other’s behalf if you are incapacitated.
 Finally, we prepare an advance directive to state your medical wishes and to enable you and your partner to make medical decisions for each other.

 For these families, in addition to ensuring the above rights, we also prepare a document for the disposition of remains and appointment of conservator and guardian.
 These ensure that if one partner falls ill or dies, the other can be appointed as guardian and conservator and will have the right to claim the body and make final decisions.